 This night felt a bit like those nights when I dreaded going to sleep, after I’d come back from the capital the second time.
 So I picked a book.
 It made me nostalgic for the days when I used to hide under the covers, reading adventure books in a light I’d spelled up.
 I was a kid, so my spells were still iffy, and my light always went out in the most exciting moments.

 To make a complicated situation easier to understand, the book said in between colorful illustrations, we’ve narrowed things down to three sexes.
-If you have the equipment necessary to become pregnant without using magic, you’re a matricial person.
-If it’s to make others pregnant without using magic, you’re a seminal person.
-If you're somewhere in between, you're an imbricate person.
+If you can become pregnant without using magic, you’re a matricial person.
+If you can make others pregnant without using magic, you’re a seminal person.
+If you're neither of those, you're an epicene person.
 But you can be any gender you want to.
 For example, I’m a matricial man.

 As I skimmed down the paragraphs, Lucero walked in, took off his pants, and plopped himself up next to me with no further explanation, stretching himself out like a fat fish.
 He almost never did that anymore, not a big boy like him.